Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

-Next, the introduction of TSM in the T-stream enables the exchange of temporal information between adjacent frames and also improves the performance on CASME II and MMEW datasets.
-When both ECA modules and TSMs are used, the performance is better than using only one of them, demonstrating the complementarity of the introduced modules.
+Next, the introduction of TSM in the T-stream enables the exchange of temporal information between adjacent frames.
+Compared to the baseline, the TSM improves UF1 and UAR by 6.18\% and 7.16\% on the CASME II dataset, and by 0.54\% and 0.23\% on the MMEW dataset.
+These results demonstrate the effectiveness of TSM in capturing temporal dynamics.
+When combined with the motion magnification module, the TSM further enhances performance on CASME II and MMEW datasets.
+Additionally, when both ECA modules and TSMs are used, the performance is better than using only one of them, demonstrating the complementarity of the introduced modules.
 Furthermore, when the self-knowledge distillation (SKD) is introduced into MER, UF1 and UAR on CASME II are improved by 1.54\% and 0.37\%, and UF1 and UAR on MMEW are increased by 3.33\% and 3.46\%, respectively.
 For an intuitive analysis of the effect of SKD, as shown in Fig. \ref{fig8}, t-distributed stochastic neighbor embedding (t-SNE) is employed to visualize the learned ME features of subjects 1 and 12 in the CASME II dataset.
 Fig. \ref{fig8}(a) and (b) illustrate the embedding ME features of the network without and with SKD, respectively.
-It can be easily observed that with the addition of SKD, the clustering within the same category is closer, and the decision boundaries between different categories are clearer, thus the network has better performance.
+It can be easily observed that with the addition of SKD, the clustering within the same category is closer, and the decision boundaries between different categories are clearer, thus the network has better

+performance.
 In addition, the deepest section of the network serves as the teacher model in SKD without the need to design and train an additional teacher model, which reduces the training time.